-Each year, the festival features marketplaces with ethnic cuisine samplings from the top "foodie" cities of the world.
-More than 25 international marketplaces from Hawaii to Belgium will offer tasty treats.
-If you can't decide, perhaps these 5 "must see" food booths picked by About.com's Disney World former contributing writer, Samantha McNesby will inspire you.
+Each year, the Epcot International Food & Wine Festival features marketplaces with ethnic cuisine samplings from the top "foodie" cities of the world.
+More than 25 international marketplaces from Hawaii to Belgium will offer tasty treats at the 18th anniversary of the event and chefs will be debuting the tastes of Scotland.
+If you can't decide what to try, perhaps these 5 "must see" food booths picked by About.com's Disney World former contributing writer, Samantha McNesby will inspire you.
+And, a complimentary Marketplace Discovery Passport to be stamped at each international marketplace visited, makes a perfect scrapbook souvenir.

 The 46-day festival, featured in our "Wine Lovers Guide to Disney World," also features wine and beer tasting seminars, a lineup of winemakers from around the globe and an impressive list of guest chefs, elegant dinners, grand tastings and pairings.